 - Don't Go Into the Woods: The theme of the entire work.

 - Everyone Knows Morse: The man on top of the tower in "Radio" communications his messages through semaphore.
-Luckily the SAR officer knows this and is able to translate his message.
+Luckily, the SAR officer recognises it and is able to translate his message.

 - Eldritch Location: The woods are played up to be this, alongside the town where the missing boy scouts lived in "Anniversary".